Innobytix-IT/Zuse/README.md

 ## Download

-> No Python installation required — just download and run!
+> Python installation not strictly required — depends on use case.
+Just download and run!

 | Platform | File | Size |
 |---|---|---|